How It Works

 This page gives a high-level view of dodeca's architecture for the curious.

-Host + Cells
+Host + Processors

 graph TD